07 4785 2850

 🔹 English Language: Participants must complete a Language, Literacy, and Numeracy (LLN) assessment to ensure they can meet course requirements.
 We offer LLN assistance, learning support, and referrals to other services.
 Speak with our team before enrolment if you require additional assistance.

-🔹 PPE: Participants must wear appropriate Personal Protective Equipment (PPE) including closed in shoes.
+🔹 PPE: Participants must wear appropriate Personal Protective Equipment (PPE) including closed footwear appropriate for a training environment.

 Course Duration